Jeff W. Mathis III: Later career

 After retiring from the military, Mathis resided in Suffolk, Virginia and was managing director of Variable Solutions International, a consulting business that provided emergency management and homeland security advice and guidance to government and corporate clients.
 He also served on the board of directors for Christopher Newport University's Center for American Studies and the advisory board for Peninsula Catholic High School in Newport News, Virginia.
 In addition, Mathis was a guest lecturer at the Army War College, National Defense University, and George Washington University.

 Mathis died at Naval Medical Center Portsmouth in Portsmouth, Virginia on June 3, 2016.
 He was buried at Arlington National Cemetery.

 Family

+Jeff married Debra wood and had 3 children, Jeff, Joshua, and Jeremy.
+Jeff and Debra separated in 1989.

 In 1991, Mathis married Christine Pendill.
 They were the parents of two children, Declan Mathis and Cecily Mathis.